MMartinsar/Ancient-Recipes/README.md

 From Cobweb: </br>
 ![String_from_cobweb](/images/StringFromCobweb.png)

+> [!Note]
+> Returns 5 strings, same amount as needed to craft one cobweb.

 From Wool: </br>
 ![String_from_wool](/images/StringFromWool.png)

 > [!Note]
-> Returns 5 strings, same amount as needed to craft one cobweb.
+> Returns 4 strings.

 ---